Chris Goodall

 Christopher Frank William Goodall (born 29 December 1955) is an English businessman, author and expert on new energy technologies.
 He is an alumnus of St Dunstan's College, University of Cambridge, and Harvard Business School (MBA).

-Biography
+He was the Green Party candidate for Oxford West and Abingdon in the 2024 general election, having run in the same constituency in 2010.
+He writes Carbon Commentary, a free newsletter on global advances in clean energy.
+His latest book, Possible: Ways to Net Zero, was published by Profile Books in March 2024.

+Books

 His début book How to Live a Low-Carbon Life, won the 2007 Clarion Award for non-fiction.
 His second book, Ten Technologies to Fix Energy and Climate, was one of the Financial Times' Books of the Year, first published in 2008 it was revised and updated in 2010.
 His third book, The Green Guide For Business, was published in 2010 by Profile Books.
 Goodall also wrote Sustainability: All That Matters, which was published in 2012 by Hodder & Stoughton.

 In July 2016, The Switch was published by Profile Books, focusing on solar, storage and new energy technologies.

 Goodall's What We Need To Do Now: For a Zero Carbon Future (2020, Profile Books: ISBN 978-1788164719) was short-listed for the 2020 Wainwright Prize for writing on global conservation.

-Goodall was the Green Party parliamentary candidate for Oxford West and Abingdon in the 2010 general election.